ommu/meks-smart-social-widget/readme.txt

 4. Widget in action - example 3

 == Changelog ==

+= 1.2.2 =
+* Full compatibility with new WordPress customizer in WP 3.9+

 = 1.2.1 =
 * Improved: Compatibility with themes not developed on common WordPress coding standards